-Dividing up a house is as simple as estimating its value and awarding half that value to each spouse (or selling the house and distributing the proceeds.
+Dividing up a house in a divorce is as simple as estimating its value and awarding half that value to each spouse (or selling the house and distributing the proceeds.

-Dividing up a retirement account can be bit more complicated, depending on the type of retirement account.
+Dividing up a retirement account in a divorce can be bit more complicated, depending on the type of retirement account.
 Most Americans retirement accounts are in the form of a defined contribution retirement account.

 A defined contribution retirement account is a 401(k), 403(b), an IRA or a Thrift Savings Plan.
 These accounts always have a specific balance and the owners of the account typically make periodic contributions (usually out of their paycheck)

 If the entirety of the defined contribution account was accumulated during the marriage, the division is simple: each spouse gets 50% of the total of the account.
 The spouse whose name is not on the account will accrue significant tax penalties if they withdraw the money directly from the defined contribution account.
 There is a way to avoid these tax penalties by preparing a “QDRO” which we’ll discuss later.

 If the defined contribution account was accumulated entirely before the marriage or it a portion of the defined contribution account, that premarital amount remains premarital.
 The whole point of the saving for retirement is to have the investment grow.
 What happens to the growth of those investments if the growth occurs during the marriage?